Custom Edges

 import { BaseEdge, getStraightPath } from '@xyflow/react';

-export default function CustomEdge({ id, sourceX, sourceY, targetX, targetY }) {
+export function CustomEdge({ id, sourceX, sourceY, targetX, targetY }) {

 const [edgePath] = getStraightPath({